Peter Lehmann Arts & Education Trust

-Seven arts, culture and education-based projects were selected for their contribution to the cultural fabric of the Barossa.
+In 2019, the Peter Lehmann Arts & Education Trust awarded seven arts, culture, and education-based projects, supported for their contribution to the cultural fabric of the Barossa.

-Two projects were selected to showcase the Hill & Son Organ and make it an ongoing and vibrant part of Barossa cultural life.
+Three projects were selected to showcase the Hill & Son Organ and make it an ongoing vibrant part of Barossa cultural life.